braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/post_purchase_feedback.md

 ### Step 2: Write a follow-up feedback message

-Next you'll create a follow-up feedback survey for users you recently purchased your product.
+Next, you'll create a follow-up feedback survey for users you recently purchased your product.
 Under **Follow-up Feedback**, select **Messages**.

 ![The 'Follow-up Feedback' section in the Canvas with the 'Messages' preview window displaying an orange badge to indicate that more information is needed before the Canvas can be launched.]({% image_buster /assets/img/canvas_templates/post_purchase_feedback/follow_up_feedback_message.png %})